EAD beats Chessie; Grantsville improves to 9-0

 Tice's homer was a two-run shot and added a double, Cole Folk finished 3 for 3 with a triple, a double and two RBIs and Robert Deatelhauser was 2 for 2 with a double.

-Jakob Fullterton earned the win on the mound, allowing one run on four hits with two strikeouts and one walk in five innings pitched.
+Jakob Fullerton earned the win on the mound, allowing one run on four hits with two strikeouts and one walk in five innings pitched.
 Hunter Beitzel pitched two scoreless innings in relief.

 Fisher hit a home run for Potomac Pro.
 First names were not provided for Potomac Pro.